anapremovic/Fitbit/README.md

 Our data can be found at [Kaggle](https://www.kaggle.com/datasets/salihobaid/fitbit-datasets-0312201605122016/data) which is based on a research article called [Establishing Linkages Between Distributed Survey Responses and Consumer Wearable Device Datasets: A Pilot Protocol](https://doi.org/10.2196/resprot.6513) that aims to find a link between fitness trackers and an individual's physical activity.

-> The dashboard is built for business analysts working for the manufacturer of FitBits.
-Participants of said study above are also able to view the dashboard.
+The goal of our dashboard is to aid business analysts working for the manufacturer of Fitbit to improve their product.
+Participants of the study are also welcome to view the dashboard.

-Furthermore, all participants in this study are said to live in Chicago hence why some other weather data is retrieved from Chicago on the same dates the study was conducted.

-Lastly, our project structure before we started the dashboard contained the individual functions for each bullet point in a folder labelled *part1-4*.
-However, we do not have that folder anymore as it has been integrated into our dashboard.
-The folder contained visualizations of physical activity metrics between users, verifications and correlations of multiple sets of data to find a certain conclusion, and relationships between two sets of data to name a few.

 ### Built With
 [![Python][Python.org]][Python-url]